-We ask it all in Jesus' name.
+[33:31] We ask it all in Jesus' name.
 Amen.
-Well, we're going to sing again from Psalm 71 singing from verse 1.
-Psalm 71, O Lord, my hope and confidence is placed in thee alone and these words just speak very much of how in the face of maybe fear, opposition, difficulty, struggle and the Lord is the one that we rest upon.
-So Murdo will lead us and we'll stand and sing together.
+Well, we're going to sing again from Psalm 71, singing from verse 1.

+Oh Lord, my hope and confidence is placed in thee alone.
+And these words just speak very much of how in the face of maybe fear, opposition, difficulty, struggle, and the Lord is the one that we rest upon.

-O Lord, my hope and confidence is placed in thee alone then let thy servant never be put to confusion and let me end thy righteousness from the deliverance of rosary sin then by my ear unto me at restain be thou my dwelling wrong to rich
+So, murder will lead us and we'll stand and sing together.
+Oh Lord, my hope and confidence is placed in thee alone.

+Then let thy servant never be put to confusion and let me end thy righteousness from the deliverance of rosary sin and by my ear unto me at restain.

-[35:08] I ever may resort, thy wisdom and meant me to save or let my wrong and fault be my heart from wicked hands and screw will and unjust O Lord, O Lord, my hope and from my youth my trust Well, in our evening services at the moment, we are doing a series called Five Cool Greek Words.
+Be thou my dwelling wrong to rich I ever be resort, thy wisdom and meant me to sing, or dirt my wrong and fault.

+[35:30] 3D my heart from wicked hands and screw will land unjust.

+Oh Lord, God art my hope and from my youth my God.

-And as you may know, the Bible wasn't written in English.
-The Old Testament was written in Hebrew.
-The New Testament was written in Greek.
+Well, in our evening services at the moment, we are doing a series called Five Cool Greek Words.
+And as you may know, the Bible wasn't written in English, the Old Testament was written in Hebrew, the New Testament was written in Greek.

 And so every time we read the Bible, we are reading a translation of those original languages.

-And as I think I mentioned when we started the series a couple of weeks ago, when you're learning how to be a minister, when you're being trained, you're very often told, don't ever mention Greek words in a sermon.
+And as I think I mentioned when we started this series a couple of weeks ago, when you're learning how to be a minister, when you're being trained, you're very often told, don't ever mention Greek words in a sermon.

 And for this series, we are completely ignoring that.
 And instead, we're going to learn five very cool Greek words.
 And the reason that we're doing this is because what I hope will see is that learning the Greek word itself is going to give us a deeper understanding of what that word is conveying.

-And I hope that that deeper understanding will actually help us apply the Gospel to our lives more and more.
+[36:55] And I hope that that deeper understanding will actually help us apply the Gospel to our lives more and more.
 So we're not just kind of trying to learn a sort of weird Greek word to be cool like that.

-Not that that's cool.
-I think it's cool, but nobody else does.
+Not that that's cool, I think it's cool, but nobody else does.

 But it's more because this is, I hope, a really helpful thing for us in our faith.
-The five words are, homologhia, afiemi, logizomai, patria, macrothumia.
-And we started a couple of weeks ago with this word, homologhia, which is the word for confess.
-And what we saw is it's actually a compound word made of two parts, homologhia, which literally means to say the same thing.
+The five words are, homologeo, affiemi, logizomai, patria, macrothumia.

+And we started a couple of weeks ago with this word, homologeo, which is the word for confess.
+And what we saw is it's actually a compound word made of two parts, homo, logeo, which literally means to say the same thing.

-[37:38] And it's teaching us that when we confess our sins to God, we're never surprising Him.
+And it's teaching us that when we confess our sins to God, we're never surprising Him.
 We're simply saying what He's always been saying.
-And as we confess our faith, we are striving to say the same thing, to be united around the beautiful claims of the Gospel, the unchanging truths that God reveals through His Son, our Lord Jesus.
+And as we confess our faith, we are striving to say the same thing, to be united around the beautiful claims of the Gospel, unchanging truths that God reveals through His Son, our Lord Jesus.

-Today we come to our second word, afiemi.
-So that's the Greek letter A. Easy enough.
-That's the sounding letter there.
+Today we come to our second word, affiemi.
+So that's the Greek letter A. Easy enough, that's the sounding letter there.
 I, E kind of sound.
-The word that looks like an N, a long N is actually an A sound, which is really confusing.
+The word that looks like an N, a long N is actually an A sound, which is really confusing, affi-A.